pulumi/terraform-provider-aws/website/docs/r/iam_user.html.markdown

 * `path` - (Optional, default "/") Path in which to create the user.
 * `permissions_boundary` - (Optional) The ARN of the policy that is used to set the permissions boundary for the user.
-* `force_destroy` - (Optional, default false) When destroying this user, destroy even if it has non-Terraform-managed IAM access keys, login profile or MFA devices.
-Without `force_destroy` a user with non-Terraform-managed access keys and login profile will fail to be destroyed.
+* `force_destroy` - (Optional, default false) When destroying this user, destroy even if it has non-this provider-managed IAM access keys, login profile or MFA devices.
+Without `force_destroy` a user with non-this provider-managed access keys and login profile will fail to be destroyed.
 * `tags` - Key-value mapping of tags for the IAM user

 ## Attributes Reference